A bit about my writing journey…

 In 2013 I co-created a theatre production inspired by Shaun Tan’s graphic novel The Arrival (Tamasha, 2013).

-Over the last decade I have written many multi internationally award winning novels for children and young adults, contributed to animations, plays and short stories.
+Over the last decade I have written many acclaimed novels for children and young adults, contributed to animations, plays and short stories.
 I have been published by Macmillan Children’s Books, Barrington Stoke, Otter Barry Books, Hachette Children’s Books, Stripes and Little Tiger.

-These stories have all emerged as a consequence of collabration with incredible editors, illustrators and publishing teams.
+These stories have all emerged as a consequence of collabration with incredible editors, illustrators, publishing teams and book agencies such as Book Trust, the Reading Agency, Empathy Lab, English & Media Centre and National Literacy Trust.

 Tender Earth was honoured by The International Board of Books For Young People.